 Studies show that pairing up with a friend or exercising in a group encourages you to exercise more.
 This is due to many reasons; accountability and motivation being the two biggies.
 Choose a friend that has the same goals as you in mind.
 A friend that you feel is motivational and emotionally supportive, will be your best choice.

 I would say that this is the biggest point to any good exercise plan.
 How many times have you turned up to the gym and not had a plan on what to do?
 Before becoming a personal trainer, it was what I did most days.
-I say most days, because I didn’t realise that I didn’t need to train 6 days a week to achieve my goals.
+I say most days, because I didn’t realize that I didn’t need to train 6 days a week to achieve my goals.
 So, before you start a new exercise regime, plan what you will be doing.
 You will need to take into account what you want to achieve from your workouts.
-If you need any help I offer personalised training plans for both the gym and at home.
+If you need any help check out my 4 week course Sparkle.

 It is important that you don’t overdo it in your first few sessions.
 You do not want to stress your body too much.
 If you do, you will most definitely have very sore muscles for the next few days.
 This may; stop you exercising for at least 3 days, cause an injury, or put you off exercise.
 My advice would be to start with high reps and light weights.
 Also, your session shouldn’t last that long either.
 40 minutes should be enough.
 For example, my first squat was 12kg 3 x 10, where I used to squat no lighter than 60kg before I had a break from exercise.
 Leave your ego at home and be mindful.

 When starting an exercise, assure that you have good technique and range of movement.
 Get a friend to check your form or video yourself.
 It is also important to activate the muscle that is being worked.
 During the contraction of the exercise, focus on squeezing the muscle working.
 Slowly lower the weight in the eccentric phase.
 This should produce a good mind, muscle connection and produce the best results.